-For normal operation the battery switch should be placed in the ON position.
-This allows the engine and all accessories to receive power.
-The engine will recharge the battery with the switch ON.
-For transportation of the boat by trailer and during storage, the battery switch should be placed in the OFF position to allow the battery to be isolated from all circuits.
+For normal operation, the battery switch should be placed in the "On" position.
+This allows the engine and all accessories to receive power, letting the engine run through the alternator to recharge the battery.
+When transporting the boat by trailer or placing it in storage, one should place the switch in the "Off" position.
+This will allow the battery to remain isolated from all circuits.
+If combined mode is required to start the boat, rotate the center (parallel) knob to ON.